-- and the discipline points.
-First Offense: Verbal warning, detention, in-school suspension, 1-180 days out- of-school suspension, or expulsion.
-Report to law enforcement for trespassing if expelled.
-Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Report to law enforcement for trespassing if expelled.
+Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Report to law enforcement for trespassing if expelled. -- --

+Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion. enforcement for trespassing if expelled.
+Report to law

-False Alarms (see also "Threats or Verbal Assaults") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening, or disturbing people, disrupting the educational environment or causing the evacuation or closure of district property.
+False Alarms ("Threats or Verbal Assaults") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening, or disturbing people, disrupting the educational environment or causing the evacuation or closure of district property.

 First Offense: Restitution.
 Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Subsequent Restitution.
-In-school suspension, 1-180 days out-of-school Offense: suspension, or expulsion.
+Subsequent Offense: Restitution.
+In-school suspension, 1-180 days out-of-school suspension, or expulsion.